Coherent error induced phase transition: The Random Stabilizer Code Ensemble

-In both examples, the quantum codes are random in nature, yet they sustain a code rate that remains finite in the thermodynamic limit.
-We consider both cases under coherent errors and demonstrate the existence of an error-correction phase transition.
+In both cases, the code family is random but the logical rate remains finite in the thermodynamic limit.
+We study both under coherent errors and show that they exhibit coherent-error-induced phase transitions qualitatively distinct from that of the toric code.

+Unless otherwise stated, all numerical quantities reported in this section are averaged over both the random code realization and the random coherent-error realization at fixed gate-activation probability \(p\).
+We denote such joint averages by \(\mathbb E_{\mathcal C,\mathcal U}[\cdots]\), where \(\mathcal C\) labels the code realization and \(\mathcal U\) labels the coherent-error realization.